franciswilkinson/Console-Finances/README.md

 ## Usage

-To use this webpage, you can look around to see how it is built using Bootstrap.
+To use this webpage, you can look around to see how it is built using Javascript.

 ## Credits

-Some blocks of code have been reused and customised from the bootcamp's week three practice exercises.
+N/A

 ## License